chirpfile

 What is Persistent Mode?

-Available for Pro users.
-Instead of deleting after the first download, Persistent Mode keeps the file available for 15 minutes — useful when multiple devices in a room need to receive the same file after a single chirp.
+A Pro feature.
+Instead of deleting after the first download, the file stays available for 15 minutes - useful when multiple devices need to receive the same file from a single chirp.